ziyunliu4444/osu2mir/README.md

-# osu-for-beat-tracking
+# Osu2MIR

-Pipelines for using Osu! data for beat and downbeat tracking
+Repository for extended abstract Osu2MIR: A Guide to Using Osu!
+Data for Beat Tracking

+## How to Use

-Follow the following steps if you want to use Osu! data for beat and downbeat tracking:
+Follow the following steps if you want to construct beat and downbeat datasets on your own:

+### Step 1: Download Beatmaps

-1. Download .osz files (original beatmap files) using https://github.com/nzbasic/batch-beatmap-downloader.
+Download .osz files (original beatmap files) using https://github.com/nzbasic/batch-beatmap-downloader.
 Remember to filter for only ranked beatmaps to ensure quality.
 For other filters, you can either follow our guide or choose on your own.

+### Step 2: Partition the Data

-2. Use data_partition.py to group the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
+Use data_partition.py to group the .osz files into files with 1. single uninherited timing point 2. multiple uninherited timing point (>=5s apart) and 3. multiple uninherited timing point (<5s apart).
 Subset 1 and subset 2 should have high quality, use subset 3 with caution.
 Further details are in the guide.

+### Step 3: Convert to Metered Beats

-3. Use data_conversion.py to convert .osz files into audio and corresponding metered beat annotations in .txt format, which are typically used as ground truth in beat and downbeat tracking research.
+Use data_conversion.py to convert .osz files into audio and corresponding metered beat annotations in .txt format, which are typically used as ground truth in beat and downbeat tracking research.

-Extra:
+## Additional Tools

 You can use extract_uninherited_timing_points.py to extract only uninherited timing points in .json format with corresponding audio.